Convert SVN-Repo directly to git or hg (no dump-files needes)

 Here is an example of a simple conversion of a simple repository:

-PROJECT=ssl-audit svnrepo=https://svn.origo.ethz.ch/$PROJECT gitrepo=/tmp/$PROJEKT-git cd /tmp svnpull $svnrepo reposurgeon <<EOF read /tmp/$PROJECT-mirror prefer git edit references lift rebuild $gitrepo EOF
+PROJECT=ssl-audit svnrepo=https://svn.origo.ethz.ch/$PROJECT gitrepo=/tmp/$PROJECT-git cd /tmp repopuller $svnrepo reposurgeon <<EOF read /tmp/$PROJECT-mirror prefer git edit references lift rebuild $gitrepo EOF

 Recommended Cleanup Actions